zertrin/clikraken/README.md

 ### Step 3: Install clikraken

 ```
 # make sure you have installed arrow, tabulate and krakenex before!
+You can check with 'pip list'
 pip install clikraken
 ```

+If everything went well, `clikraken --version` should output the program's version without error.

 ### Step 4: Add your API key in the file `~/.config/clikraken/kraken.key`